oupashabangu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chgrp changes group ownership
-chown change owner and group owner chown -h changes owner and group owner and creates symbolic link
+chown change owner and group owner chown -h changes owner and group owner and creates symbolic link chown --from changes owner or group  of a file to a new one